chozelinek/sacoco/tutorial.md

 > TIP: if you are just testing, you can skip this step.
 You can find an excerpt of this file in the `test/conteporary/source/` folder.

-The relatively small 19.8M file becomes a monster of 1.21G.
-This figure can give you an slight idea of the daunting task of extracting manually information from this file.
-We use a python script instead (`wikiextractor.py`) to automatically extract and structure the following information:
+The size of the extracted file can give you a slight idea of the daunting task of extracting information manually from this file.
+Thus, we use a python script instead (`wikiextractor.py`) to automatically structure the data and extract the following information:

-- a minimal **TEI/XML** file for each page containing:
+- a minimal **TEI/XML** file for each reciope containing:
     - title, and
-    - cooking instructions
+    - cooking instructions (only the section where the actual cooking procedure is described, no comments, no history of the dish...)
 - a CSV file containing metadata for each page such as:
     - authors
     - ingredients